jermowery/jermowery.github.io/recipes/fondue.md

 * 4 cloves garlic
 * 1/2 large onion
 * Chili flakes and/or cayenne
-* 1 tsp cornstarch (up to 3 tsp more to adjust consistency)
+* 1 tbsp cornstarch (up to 1 tsp more to adjust consistency)
-* A little lemon juice
+* The juice from 1/2 a lemon up to 1 whole lemon, to taste

 ## Instructions